 Collections are iOS-generated categories that group your photos together, and there are several that are useful for this task (e.g., People & Pets).
 For our guide, we’ll show you how to find duplicate photos on your iPhone using the Maps collection—it’s reasonable to assume that similar photos would have the same location stamp.

-Here’s how you can use Collections to identify similar photos on your iPhone:
+Here’s how you can use Collections to find similar photos on your iPhone:

 After you find and delete duplicate photos on your iPhone, don’t forget to clear the Recently Deleted folder in the Photos app to free up storage space.